Environment

 Example initiative 2

 Tokyo Electron BP holds Energy Conservation Competitions in which employees at each site are encouraged to offer ideas for achieving "net zero" (both Scope 1, 2 and 3 emissions and water resource usage) that are feasible within three years.
 Excellent proposals are announced, reviewed and publicly recognized.
-In fiscal year 2024, the fifth competition was held and "Shutdown of Unnecessary Existing Facilities" presented by Tokyo Electron Technology Solutions (Hosaka) won the top prize.
-It is expected that annual CO₂ emissions will be reduced by 123 tons when this idea is put into practice.
+In fiscal year 2025, the sixth competition was held and "Factory building heat source equipment integration" presented by Tokyo Electron Kyushu won the top prize.
+If this proposal is implemented, it is expected to reduce approximately 68 tons of CO₂ annually.
 These Energy Conservation Competitions provide us with new ideas about how to conserve energy and resources, and we will continue these activities in the future.

 Initiatives to Conserve Water Resources and Reduce Water Consumption

-With the growing importance of water resource preservation, we use WRI Aqueduct* and freshwater resource quantity indicators to conduct water risk assessments in Japan and overseas.
+With the growing importance of water resource preservation, we use WRI Aqueduct*¹ and freshwater resource quantity indicators to conduct water risk assessments in Japan and overseas*².
 In addition, we confirm the status of water resource use in the supply chain, rainwater and wastewater management and goal setting with suppliers once a year.

 To achieve these goals , we analyze hourly and seasonal water usage trends, water usage efficiency and the like.
 We identify buildings, processes and equipment with particularly high water usage rates and consider and implement measures for reducing water usage and improving energy usage efficiency.
 Specifically, we are carrying out initiatives for cutting water usage such as reusing pure water from our manufacturing operations, installing water-saving devices for domestic water, watering lawns with rainwater, implementing the intermittent operation of cafeteria faucets and reusing runoff in combustion-based exhaust abatement systems.